K6101 Dual Envelope

 Middle mode LED will be on in this mode.
 The third knob will adjust the gate delay.
 When a gate signal is input or the gate button is pressed, a timeout must occur before the gate will trigger.
 Turn the third knob to adjust the delay.
 The delay only affects the gate turning on.
 When the gate is removed the output will change immediately.

 Middle mode LED will blinking in this mode.
 The third knob will adjust which one of 16 pre-programmed scales and arpeggios are used to quantize the output.
 The output is calibrated by design but might not be exactly 1V/octave.
+The included scales are as follows:

 Middle mode LED will be off in this mode.
 The third knob will adjust the amount of quantization or the number of steps in the output.
 The range goes from 2 steps (minimum setting) to fully smooth. (maximum setting)